sammyd/RW-iOSFramework/BuildAFramework.md

 the membership up-to-date.
 Make as few headers public as possible, and ensure that the remainder are in the _project_ group.

+The other thing that you need to do with your control's header file is add it to the library's main header file - __RWUIControls.h__.
+This means that a developer using your library just needs to include one file, and doesn't have to work out exactly which pieces she needs:

+    #import <RWUIControls/RWUIControls.h>

+Therefore, add the following to __RWUIControls.h__:

+    // Knob Control
+    #import <RWUIControls/RWKnobControl.h>

 ### Configuring Build Settings

 You are now very close to being able to build this project and create your